 Mahala Network brings technology together to exploit innovation instead of individuals.

 mahala is a Bantu word that means "community"

 Mahala is a network for the unconnected—a device that creates its own standalone network that can be brought into any community anywhere in the world.
 There are no assumptions about power requirements, wired or wireless connectivity or even proximity.
 It just works out of the box

-Mahala looks just like a cell phone with an integrated solar panel and substantial internal storage.
-When the device is assigned to an individual it is biometrically encrypted to them and they are assigned a unique identifier for life.
+In addition to upcycled mobile devices, Mahala has a prototype device that looks just like a cell phone with an integrated solar panel and substantial internal storage.
+When these devices are assigned to an individual they are biometrically encrypted to them and they are assigned a unique identifier for life.
 They receive some basic training about how to create, publish and share their own content within the network, how to access information already on the network and how to request information that isn’t available yet.